spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/scalable-application-infrastructure.md

 In some cases, a smaller amount of messages may require more workers for processing.
 To balance such cases, use the `QUEUE_PRIORITY` configurable parameter.

-`QUEUE_PRIORITY` - real === number configurable ratio per queue.
+`QUEUE_PRIORITY` - real number configurable ratio per queue.
 If a queue has higher priority in processing, based on this ration, it gets more workers in proportion to the number of messages.
-The default value is `1`.
+The default value is `1`. === How is it real?

-Configured `QUEUE_PRIORITY` and `THREAD_POOL_SIZE` with consideration of each other may increase efficiency of resource utilisation even further.
-Fine tuning of these two parameters can be done based on properly collected statistics of worker execution (e.g. New Relic).
+Configured `QUEUE_PRIORITY` and `THREAD_POOL_SIZE` with consideration of each other may increase efficiency of resource utilization even further.
+You can fine tune these parameters based on properly collected statistics of worker execution (e.g. New Relic).

 ## Workers distribution

-For effective worker management, a set of following calculations is used.
+For effective worker management, the following calculations are used.

 Queue weight is calculated by the formula: